-If the student's petition/dismissal process is initiated more than two times within six months, the student will be dismissed immediately.
+If a student is marked for dismissal more than two times within six months, the student will be dismissed immediately.
 There will be no opportunity for petition or appeal.
-If a student is dismissed because of violating this policy, the student may be eligible for re-enrollment, per the re-enrollment policy.
+If a student is dismissed because of violating this policy, the student may be eligible for reenrollment, per the re-enrollment policy.
 Keep in mind that this re-enrollment does not reset or erase the previous dismissals.
 Therefore, if dismissal is begun again, it will be added to the previous count.